DavesCodeMusings/raspberry-cobbler/docs/wifi-side-quest.md

 ## What makes wifi so difficult?

-* Joining a wifi network
+* Dealing with the added complexity of dynamic addresses (DHCP)
-* Dealing with dynamic addresses (DHCP)
+* Managing the authentication needed to join a wifi network
-* Having the correct kernel modules and firmware
+* Having the correct kernel modules and firmware for the wireless adapter

 ## Adding modules and firmware
 Wired Ethernet was easy to set up, because the hardware drivers were already included as part of the Linux kernel (kernel8.img) we got from the Raspberry Pi firmware repository.
 The _eth0_ interface just appeared and we were able to give it an IP address.